General elections in Singapore: Nomination

 The returning officer may themselves lodge objections.
 All objections must be made between 11:00 am and 12:30 pm on nomination day.
 The returning officer must then, with the least possible delay, decide on the validity of the objections made and inform candidates of their decision.
 If any objection is allowed, the grounds of the decision must be provided.
 The rejection of any objection is final and cannot be challenged in court, but any objections that are allowed may be reversed on application to an election judge.

-Each candidate may only be nominated in one electoral division at a general election, and only nominated once in an electoral division.
-Multiple nominations are void.
+Under the rules, each candidate may only be nominated in one electoral division at a general election only once, and multiple nominations are void.

 At the close of the nomination period, where there is more than one candidate in an SMC or more than one group of candidates in a GRC, the election is adjourned for a poll to be taken, otherwise, the election is uncontested and the returning officer will declare that the candidate has or the group of candidates have been elected.
 The returning officer issues a notice of contested election which states when polling day will be (which must not be earlier than the 10th day nor later than the 56th day after publication of the notice); and information such as the names of the candidates, their proposers and seconders, the symbols allocated to candidates which will be printed on ballot papers, and the locations of polling stations.
+After the announcement, candidates may present acceptance speeches accompanied by at least two subscribers, with one-minute for SMCs and three-minutes for GRCs.
+Two bell chimes will sound during the last 10 seconds, after which the microphones will be switched off.